End-to-End Conformal Calibration for Optimization Under Uncertainty: Conclusion

-Our work, which introduces a methodology to improve the performance and robustness for a class of robust optimization problems, has the potential for positive societal impact via deployment to problems such as battery storage operation, where better decisions in the face of uncertainty can help with grid-scale decarbonization efforts.
-Due to the primarily methodological contributions of this work, we do not anticipate negative societal impacts or the need for safeguards.
+A number of interesting directions for future work on learning decision-aware uncertainty in an end-to-end manner remain.
+First, while our PICNN-based uncertainty set representation allows the parametrization of general convex uncertainty sets, future work may explore \emph{nonconvex} uncertainty regions.
+Doing so may require eschewing the analytical methods for differentiating through convex optimization problems and instead use, e.g., policy gradient methods for passing gradients through general stochastic and robust optimization problems.
+Second, developing end-to-end methods to target conditional calibration (as opposed to marginal calibration) remains an active research direction.
+Finally, one may explore other types of constraints besides uncertainty set-based robustness, such as value-at-risk (VaR) or conditional value-at-risk (CVaR) constraints.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

 We thank Priya Donti for helpful discussions.
-The authors acknowledge support from an NSF Graduate Research Fellowship (DGE-2139433); NSF Grants CNS-2146814, CPS-2136197, CNS-2106403, and NGSDI-2105648; Amazon AWS; and the Resnick Sustainability Institute.
+The authors acknowledge support from an NSF Graduate Research Fellowship (DGE-2139433); NSF Grants CNS-2146814, CPS-2136197, CNS-2106403, and NGSDI-2105648; gifts from Amazon, OpenAI, and Latitude AI; and the Caltech Resnick Sustainability Institute.